 Does your company still use change sets for Salesforce deployments?
 The cost of third-party deployment tools can hold companies back from moving on.
 After all, using change sets is free.
 Right?

 It’s true that there’s no upfront fee for change sets.
 But if you’re watching the bottom line of your budget, let me show you why carrying on with change sets actually comes at a substantial cost.

 Salaries are a more significant cost than tools.
 Switching from change sets to a third-party deployment tool like Gearset saves developers and admins a huge amount of time, and the value of that time far outweighs the cost of the deployment tool.

-A junior Salesforce admin makes $8,112.50 a month before tax (~$50/hour), while a junior Salesforce developer pockets $10,770 (~$65/hour) - and that doesn't take into account additional employer costs.
+A junior Salesforce admin makes $8,112.50 a month before tax (~$50/hour), while a junior Salesforce developer pockets $10,770 (~$65/hour) - and that doesn’t take into account additional employer costs.
 A Salesforce contractor in the US costs, on average, $115 an hour.
-A Gearset pro license costs just $150/month - equivalent in value to three hours of a junior admin's time.
+A Gearset starter deployment license costs just $200/month - equivalent in value to four hours of a junior admin’s time.

 Deployments with change sets are painfully slow.
 Any Salesforce professional will tell you just how frustrating it is to select items one by one for a release package, switch between orgs, and work through the inevitable deployment errors.
 Deployments end up taking around 8 hours using change sets, or even longer when problems arise.
 Gearset boosts deployment success rates to above 90% and drastically cuts deployment times down to an hour.